 Some products aren’t offered in select states

 It can be difficult to find affordable term policies for people over 70, but Mutual of Omaha offers plans to policyholders as old as 80.
-A 75-year-old male nonsmoker would pay about $184/month for a 10-year, $100,000 policy.
-Some other insurers charge nearly twice that amount.
 Policyholders also have the option to convert term life insurance to a cash value plan.
 It’s easy to get a price estimate online, but you’ll need to contact an agent to purchase a policy.

-Mutual of Omaha has a great reputation, with an A+ financial strength rating from AM Best and fewer than average complaints about a company of its size, according to the NAIC complaint index.
+Mutual of Omaha has an A+ financial strength rating from AM Best.
+The company did have slightly more complaints than an average company of its size with the NAIC.
+However, no complaints were for individual life insurance.
 It’s also ranked fifth for customer satisfaction in J.D.
 Power’s 2020 Life Insurance Study.
-The company has been around since 1909 and writes policies in every state except New York.
+The company has been around since 1909.

 Most Comprehensive Coverage : Ameritas